indicwiki-iiit/Villages-in-India/README.md

                    right_on = ['State Code', 'District Code', 'Sub District Code', 'Village Code'], how = "left")
 ```
 Duplicate rows and additional columns that are same in both sources have been dropped.

+* **NOTE :** The resultant data was very unclean.
+We have cleaned it manually and programmatically using concepts like regular expressions, etc..

 ## 2. Geocoding
 There are two APIs that can be used to fetch geocodes of the villages.